AravindVasudev/AravindVasudev.github.io/content/post/recursion-graphs-and-dp.md

 In the above example, we trace out the entire graph for `1111`.
 We can clearly see that there are enough duplicate calls for `numDecodings("11")` and `numDecodings("1")`.
 Now imagine tracing the same graph for `numDecodings("111111111111111111111111111111111111111111111")`.
-The amount of repeated calls we will be making for the same index is significantly high.
+We make a lot of repeated calls for the same indices.
 Even though we are not dealing with infinite recursive issue that we dealt with in the `find()` with symlinks example, we still have "cycles" that end up repeating the same operation.
 Since we make two recursive call for every index, the solution space forms a fully completed binary tree of height N, where N is the length of the input string.
 We know that the number of the nodes in this tree would be 2^N and hence the time complexity for this implementation would be O(2^N).

 If we maintained a visited in a similar fashion and stored the result for each index, we could cut down all the duplicate computation of `numDecodings`.